fritzy/VeryModel/README.md

 Model instances are working instances of your object data.
 They use property setters/getters to interface with your data, and are **not** simple JSON style objects.

+## Compatibility Changes with v2

+The main difference between v3 and v2 is that the definition validator must now be a Joi validator.

+As such, "required" is no longer a necessary field, depends is now an array, and several undocumented features were removed.

+## Index

 * [Adding Functionality](#add-func)
 * [Extended Example](#ext-examp)
 * [Field Definitions](#field-def)